 This post contains affiliate links.
 We may receive a small commission from any purchases made from the provided links at no additional cost to you.
 Your support is appreciated.

 Happy Fourth of July to everyone!
 This is one of my favorite summertime recipes—smoked pork shoulder with a delicious coffee spice rub.
 It's perfect for a weekend bash, or weekday dinner when you're hoping for leftovers to survive on for the rest of the week.
-Serve it alongside this quinoa and fennel salad (just omit the chicken), or chili.
+Serve it alongside this quinoa and fennel salad (just omit the chicken), summer grilled corn salad, or chili.

 Smoked Pork Shoulder